 Subordinated the corps were these units: Infanteriedivision Nr.
 9 (with IR 91), Infanteriedivision Nr.
-19, 1.
+19, LInfanteriedivision Nr.
+21, 8.
+Feldartilleriebrigade, 1.
 Kavaleriebrigade and Traindivision Nr.
-8. Corps commander in 1914 was general Arthur Giesl von Gieslingen.
-After the fiasco in Serbia in 1914 he was replaced by Viktor von Scheuchenstuel.
+8. Corps commander in 1914 was general Artur Giesl von Gieslingen.
+After the failure in Serbia in 1914 he was replaced by Viktor von Scheuchenstuel.

 Employed in the corps was also the master-spy Alfred Redl, chief of their general staff from 18 October 1912.
 In May 1913 his activities were uncovered: he had been spying for Russia for around 10 years.
 He is regarded as one of the best (worst) spies ever, and handed over whatever existed of value.

 Quote(s) from the novel